tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 This part will have the following setup:

 * Context
-* Definition
-* Previous research: see papers & abstracts
+* Definitions & Notations
-* What do we do different
 * Outline
+* Summary of our results
 * My contribution

 ### Definitions